faisaldarbar/faisaldarbar.github.io/_posts/2025-01-17-proxmox-ve-setup-guide.md

 To further secure your Proxmox host, you can enable Two-Factor Authentication (2FA) for SSH logins.

+But, before you do that enable 2FA for your PAM user from the GUI.
+So that you don't forget.
+Then proceed with the following:

 #### **Install Google Authenticator PAM Module:**

 1. Install the Google Authenticator PAM module: